Kokoda Memorial Hospital

 Kokoda Memorial Hospital is a hospital located in Kokoda, Oro Province, Papua New Guinea.
-It was built by Rotary Australia volunteers in 1995.
-The building of the hospital was financed by the Government of Australia, with the Papua New Guinean government providing staff.
+It is located at the northern end of the Kokoda Track.
+In its first four and a half years of service, it served more than 100,000 patients and delivered more than 500 babies.
 The hospital was named for those who died in the Kokoda Campaign.